Stan Gelbaugh: Buffalo

-Success in Europe
+Europe

 In the spring of 1990, the National Football League set up a developmental league for players, with several teams in Europe, called the World League of American Football.
 Jim Haslett, a former teammate of Gelbaugh's with the Bills, was an assistant coach with the Sacramento Surge.
 Haslett convinced Gelbaugh to give up selling office equipment and come back to football.
 The plan was for the Surge to draft Gelbaugh in the league's supplemental draft.
 However, the Surge passed on Gelbaugh and picked Anthony Henton, a linebacker.
 He ended up with the London Monarchs.
 London's head coach was Larry Kennan, who had worked out Gelbaugh while Kennan was an assistant with the Los Angeles Raiders.
 Gelbaugh didn't think the job would last, and even after being drafted, made plans to get his teaching certificate and teach at DeMatha Catholic High School in Hyattsville, Maryland.

 In the first game of the new league, Gelbaugh and fellow Monarchs quarterback John Witkowski led the Monarchs to victory over the Frankfurt Galaxy.
 Gelbaugh's 96-yard touchdown to Jon Horton was the league's first passing touchdown.
 In week 2, he took over the starting job full-time, and led the Monarchs to a comeback victory against the New York/New Jersey Knights in the Monarchs' home opener, the first of three straight 300-yard games for Gelbaugh.
 In Week 5, he threw for four touchdowns and 286 yards as the Monarchs beat the Montreal Machine 45–7.
 The following week, he led the Monarchs over the Raleigh-Durham Skyhawks with 361 yards and three touchdowns.
 After getting knocked out of a game against the Knights with a bruised shoulder in week 8, he returned the following game to throw for 325 yards and a touchdown in a victory over the Sacramento Surge.

 He credited much of his success to his offensive line, nicknamed the "Nasty Boyz", who allowed the fewest sacks in the league.
 The Monarchs finished the regular season with a loss to the Barcelona Dragons, 20–17; the loss would end up being the only one of the year.
 In the playoffs, Gelbaugh got revenge on the Knights for his injury by throwing for 391 yards and 5 touchdowns in a 42–26 comeback victory to send the Monarchs to the inaugural World Bowl.

 In the World Bowl, Gelbaugh managed the Monarchs effectively, throwing for 191 yards and two touchdowns en route to a 21–0 Monarchs victory over Barcelona.
 He finished the season atop several passing categories; his 2,655 yards, 92.8 passer rating, and .624 completion percentage were best in the league, and he was tied for the lead in touchdown passes (17).
 For his efforts, he was named Offensive Most Valuable Player of the league, earning him a $25,000 bonus.